• Home

 A word of caution about including fish in the diet: Avoid feeding too many fish flavors as fish is high in magnesium, thiaminase, and heavy metals, all of which may be detrimental to your cat’s health.

-These ingredients should be avoided, as the animal derived ingredients are low quality and from parts of the animals that offer little nutritional value.
+These ingredients should be avoided because the animal derived ingredients are low quality and from parts of the animals that offer little nutritional value.
 Grains are detrimental to your cats health, and are only used as cheap fillers.
 Manufacturers are able to falsely show a higher protein content when using corn or soy, and it's not usable for your cat.
 The other ingredients are chemicals, that can cause conditions such as cancer.

 Wet food is less processed, less damaged by the heating process and more hydrating than dry food.
 If you choose to feed conventional cat food, please opt for wet over dry and always grain-free.